• logo

 • Profiles and derived data

-You can update your personal information by contacting us.
+You can update your personal data by contacting us.

-You have the right to request the erasure, rectification or portability of your data.
-You can submit a request for this by contacting us at info@anti-crime-academy.com.
-We will respond to your request promptly, but please note that we must retain certain information for legal reasons.
+You have the right to request the erasure, correction, or portability of your data.
+You can submit a request by contacting us at info@anti-crime-academy.com.
+We will process your request promptly, but please note that we must retain certain information for legal reasons.

-We will not share your personal information without your consent unless it is necessary to provide you with services.
-You can opt out of non-essential uses of your information at any time by following the “Unsubscribe” link in the footer of our communications or on our websites.
+We will not share your personal data without your consent, unless it is necessary to provide you with services.
+You can opt out of non-essential uses of your data at any time by following the "Unsubscribe" link in the footer of our communications or on our websites.
 You can also contact us for further assistance.
-Please note that even if you unsubscribe from promotional communications, you may continue to receive corporate emails and notifications.
+Please note that even if you opt out of promotional communications, you may continue to receive business emails and notifications.

 Additional information for residents of certain jurisdictions: